-- providing unconditional support for survivors in their choices for recovery,
+- Unconditional, non-judgemental, non-directive support for survivors and their choices for recovery;

 All services are free of charge and are available to people of all genders, sexualities, and backgrounds.
 Each person's individual recovery process will be respected.